vmware-archive/concourse-branch-manager/README.md

 resource to the `branch-manager` job to contain them.

-The only requirement for these ERB templates is that they use ERB to interpolate the `branch_name` variable, which is automatically set to contain the name of the branch which was automatically detected and processed.
+The only requirement for these ERB templates is that they use ERB to interpolate the `uri` and `branch_name` variables, which are automatically set to contain the repo uri and name of the branch which was automatically detected and processed, and for which builds should be triggered.

 And, of course, you must create and properly reference a [task configuration and associated script](http://concourse.ci/running-tasks.html#configuring-tasks),